Skip to main content

 How Do Fish Reproduce?

 Fish lay eggs.
-Most of them do not take care of their offspring.
-This means that the young have to look after themselves after they have hatched out.
-Some fish guard their eggs, some of them even give birth to babies (e.g. sharks).
+Most do not care for their young, meaning that the fry are on their own once they hatch.
+Some fish guard the eggs, and a few even give birth to live young (e.g., sharks).

 ADVERTISEMENT - ARTICLE CONTINUES BELOW

-Considering all the water around them, one might ask oneself: Do fish need to drink?
-Yes and no. Even though they do not drink like human beings, they absorb water through their skin.
+With all that water around, one might wonder: Do fish need to drink?
+Sort of.
+While they don't drink like we do, fish still absorb liquid through their skin.

 Even more impressive than flying fish are climbing fish.
 The mudskipper has long pectoral fins that it can use like arms.
-They enable him to climb trees in order to hunt for insects.
+With these, it crawls up trees to catch insects.

 Species